energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 The database is built over three main sources

 * S2Biom database from where most of the numbers come from
-* ENSPRESO database that we use for few energy sources that are not part of s2biom
+* ENSPRESO database that we use for a few energy sources that are not part of s2biom
 * National data for Switzerland

 Data processing is done with Julia code that has short documentation and additional databasePipeline.pdf